MaastrichtU-IDS/get-started-with-docker/README.md

       -v ${PWD}/data/virtuoso:/data
       ```

-👨‍💻 Access the Virtuoso triplestore on http://localhost:8890
+👨‍💻 Access the Virtuoso triplestore on http://localhost:8890 (admin login: `dba` / `dba`)

+> You can also check how Virtuoso is installed in the image [Dockerfile](https://github.com/tenforce/docker-virtuoso/blob/master/Dockerfile)

 ## Task 2: Start the container with docker-compose